handyPan/Java-Exercise-Collection/ex01-ATM/README.md

 ## 3. How to run the code
 - Configure the database as shown above.
 Database name is `atm`, the two tables are `account` and `transaction`.
 Refer to above screenshots (1.1) for details of column names.
 - Download `ex01-ATM` and open with NetBeans, navigate to `src/main/java/ex01atm`, run (Shift+F6) `Ex01ATM.java` or `Start.java`.

+## 4. Todo
+Refactor the codes to have the db operations in a utility class.